justincrosbie/passkeyme-docs/docs/api/overview.md

 sidebar_position: 1
 id: api-overview
 title: API Documentation Overview
-description: PasskeyMe REST API integration guide and when to use direct API vs SDKs
+description: Passkeyme REST API integration guide and when to use direct API vs SDKs
 ---

 # API Documentation Overview

-PasskeyMe provides a comprehensive REST API alongside our framework-specific SDKs.
+Passkeyme provides a comprehensive REST API alongside our framework-specific SDKs.
 This section helps you understand when to use the API directly versus using our SDKs, and provides integration examples for direct API usage.

 ## 🔗 Complete API Reference